 On the pricing side, Bona is less expensive in the long run.
-You can view the current prices on Amazon (Bona, Swiffer) but keep in mind that with the Swiffer, you’ll have to replace the mop pads after each use and the batteries every few times you use it.
+You can view the current prices on Amazon (Bona, Swiffer), but keep in mind that with the Swiffer, you’ll have to replace the mop pads after each use and the batteries every few times you use it.

 With all of that said, you really can’t go wrong with either.
-Although I highly recommend going with Bona, the Swiffer WetJet is a solid product that millions of people use throughout the world every day.
+Although I highly recommend going with Bona, the Swiffer WetJet is a reliable product that millions of people use throughout the world every day.

 We hope our review of these popular floor cleaning products helps you make the best decision for your needs.

 Have you had a different experience with Bona or Swiffer products?
 Do you agree or disagree with our review?
 Are there any other brands that you think are better than these?
-Please let us know in the comments section or contact us directly, we would love to hear your feedback.
+Please let us know in the comments section or contact us directly; we would love to hear your feedback.

 In cleaning mode?
 Check out these recent articles all about household cleaning: